Shipbuilding in the American colonies

-Shipbuilding in the American colonies was the development of the shipbuilding industry in North America (modern Canada, the United States, and Bermuda), from British colonization to American independence.
+Shipbuilding was a prominent industry in North America (modern Canada, the United States, and Bermuda), from British colonization to American independence.

 Trade with other countries

 In the colonial period European powers were the economic power houses of the world.
 They heavily influenced commerce and trade in both North and South America.
 In particular, the British and the Spanish exerted their influence over the colonial economies.
 This influence helped determine the direction of economic advancement on the American continents.
 In Europe, there was an influx in the demand for products that required tropical climates.
 For example, tobacco and sugarcane were major items of trading.
 The climate in the two American continents was conducive to the growth of these products, hence the increased European interest in that part of the world in the period.
 The increased demand resulted in increased efforts of production and consequently an influx in investment.

 Some areas in the colonies were not conducive to the development of agriculture.
 This was the case in the New England colonies which consisted of the present day New Hampshire, Connecticut, Rhode Island, Vermont, Maine and Massachusetts.
 These areas have poorly developed soils and are susceptible to poor climatic conditions.
 Nevertheless, New England did have prime access to the Atlantic Ocean.
 New England was able to create a thriving fishing industry to increase their shipbuilding market.
 New England’s ideal placement and the demand that existed for water transport implied that they were involved in the shipping industry as a function of their agricultural impotence, their locations and the development of a fishing industry.